Avi's page for iRobot Roomba repair and fix of 5xx 6xx bumper sensor

 15. remove the IR PCB plastic cover by carefully spreading its snaps.

-We now finally got to the sensor IR PCB !
+We now finally got to the sensor IR PCB where we make our fix !

 Check the difference of lens's center height between fault component and replacement part,

-You need to match the height so the replacement emitter will be facing the receiver one.
+You need to match the height so the replacement emitter will be facing the receiver one and both lenses with same height.

-16. Desolder and replace the fault emitter part
+16. Desolder and replace the fault part (probably emitter) or both if you decide so.

 Photo transistor is near the wires and has Blue color on top (iRobot part)